 Applications must be submitted by private individuals and not by companies or contractors.
 However, we understand how intimidating and complicated these things can seem, so our friendly and helpful team will be there to support you through the process.

 Of course.
-Thankfully it really is quite straightforward, but if you've any questions along the way just ask and we'll be glad to help.
+Thankfully, it is quite straightforward, but if you've any questions along the way just ask and we'll be glad to help.

-You will receive notification that the grant has been approved via email.
-The first thing that must happen is that applicants must ensure that they accept their grant offer and the attaching terms and conditions.
+You will receive an email notification that the grant has been approved.
+The first thing that must happen is that applicants must ensure that they accept their grant offer and the attached terms and conditions.

-The next step is that your installation company must apply to ESB Networks to connect the solar PV system to the electricity network.
+The next step is for your installation company to apply to ESB Networks to connect the solar PV system to the electricity network.
 They must do this before installing the solar PV system.
 This application process takes about 4 weeks.

 Once this is complete, your installation company can begin your installation.

-The grant, once approved, is only payable in respect of the type of system and works that were laid out in your application and referenced in the grant offer.
+Once approved, the grant is only payable for the type of PV system and work specified in your application and detailed in the grant offer.

 No. Grant approval from SEAI must be in place before any purchase of materials or commencement of any works.
 Any installation or expenditure incurred before this will be deemed ineligible.

 When all the relevant documentation has been submitted online, it takes around 6 weeks for the SEAI to process your claim and make the payment.
-However, occasionally the SEAI will conduct inspections (see below, other information on grants).
+However, occasionally the SEAI will conduct inspections (see below for other information on grants).
 When this happens, your payment will take a little longer.

 Payments are only made by electronic fund transfer (EFT) into the bank account nominated by the homeowner on the application.

-Once the solar panel installation has been complete, you must get a post works BER rating carried out on your home.
-We endeavour to make the whole process as easy as possible for you.
-Therefore, if you wish, we will organise this for you as an optional extra.
+Once the solar panel installation has been completed, you must get a post-works BER rating for your home.
+We try to make the whole process as easy as possible for you.
+And, we can organise this for you as an optional extra.
 Just speak with our engineer and let him know you would like us to take care of this for you, and we will arrange everything.

-When the post works BER rating is done, we will complete a 'Declaration of Works' Form, which describes the works completed and ensure that we have all the necessary information and documentation to support the grant payment processing.
+When the post-works BER rating is done, we will complete a 'Declaration of Works' Form describing the works completed, and ensuring we have all the necessary information and documentation to support the grant payment processing.
 We will submit all of this online for you.

 The applicant may be requested to participate in follow-up research as may be commissioned by SEAI to establish the scheme's impacts and achievements.
-This will also include acquiring information and data for the development of case studies for wider dissemination (protecting as appropriate all personal data, confidential or commercially sensitive information).
+This will also include acquiring information and data for developing case studies for wider dissemination (protecting as appropriate all personal data, confidential or commercially sensitive information).

-The solar PV system, battery energy storage system and meter point data may be used by SEAI or its agents to assess the impact of micro-generation on the local electricity system and the development of future methods.
-SEAI may assess this data directly or share aggregated data with third parties for analysis purposes.
+The solar PV system, battery energy storage system and meter point data may be used by SEAI or its agents to assess the impact of Micro-generation on the local electricity system and the development of future methods.
+SEAI may assess this data directly or share aggregated data with third parties for analysis.

-If you have any unanswered questions about solar panel installation and you would like to find out more, please visit our page on commonly asked questions
+If you have any unanswered questions about solar panel installation, and you would like to find out more — please get in touch.

-You can also find out more on the SEAI's website about Solar Electricity Grants .
+You can also learn more about solar electricity grants on the SEAI's website.

-The Citizen's Information website also has a good page about Individual home energy upgrade grants (Better Energy Homes) , which covers the solar grants amongst other home improvement grants.
+The Citizen's Information website also has a page about individual home energy upgrade grants (Better Energy Homes) , which covers the solar grants, amongst other home improvement grants.